English - English Literature

 Component 1 (Drama) is a 2 hour and 15 minutes examination; you will answer one question on ‘Dr Faustus’ and one question on ‘Othello’ by William Shakespeare.

-Component 2 (Prose) is a 1 hour examination; one question is answered where you compare ‘Dracula’ by Bram Stoker and ‘Beloved’ by Toni Morrison via the theme of ‘The Supernatural’.
+Component 2 (Prose) is a 1 hour and 15 minutes examination; one question is answered where you compare ‘Dracula’ by Bram Stoker and ‘Beloved’ by Toni Morrison via the theme of ‘The Supernatural’.

 Component 3 (Poetry) is a 2 hour and 15 minute examination where two questions will be answered: one on poetry from ‘Poems of the Decade’ and one based on Christina Rossetti’s poetry.